Top deforestation drivers could dodge ‘high risk’ tag under EU benchmarking

 Home / Issues / Forests & Biodiversity / Deforestation / Page 2

 Tropical forests absorb more carbon than any other kind of forest.
 They also provide shelter, food, and livelihoods to millions of Indigenous and local people, while housing two-thirds of the world’s biodiversity.
-But we are losing them at an alarming pace (mostly to agriculture): In 2019, we lost a football pitch of tropical forest every six seconds.
+But we are losing them at an alarming pace (mostly to agriculture): In 2024, we lost 18 football fields of tropical forest every minute.
 Stopping deforestation and forest degradation in the tropics is critical to the survival of humanity.

 This page features information about the Rainforest Alliance's work to stop tropical deforestation and links to all our related content and resources.